- Successful completion of SCI200 - Biology and SCI300 - Chemistry with a grade of B or better is highly recommended

 - Biological systems interact, and these systems and their interactions possess complex properties.

-Strategies: Students will be learning through the combination of:
+Strategies: Students will learn through the combination of:

 - Lecture & discussion